Belfast patient recall: What we know

 Dr Michael Watt patient recall: What we know so far

-More than 2,500 neurology patients in Northern Ireland, including children, are being recalled for a case review.

-The recall comes amid concerns some patients may have been misdiagnosed by Dr Michael Watt.
+More than 3,000 neurology patients in Northern Ireland, including children, are being recalled for a review amid concerns some may have been misdiagnosed by Dr Michael Watt.

-Letters were sent out to the people involved on Tuesday following a year-long independent investigation by the Royal College of Physicians.
+Letters were sent out to the patients following a year-long independent investigation by the Royal College of Physicians.

 It is the biggest ever patient recall in the Belfast Health and Social Care (HSC) Trust.